canonical/curtin/doc/topics/networking.rst

 **mac_address**: *<MAC Address>*

-The MAC Address is a device unique identifier that most Ethernet-based network devices posess.
-Specifiying a MAC Address is optional.
+The MAC Address is a device unique identifier that most Ethernet-based network devices possess.
+Specifying a MAC Address is optional.

 .. note::